PARK PLAZA CENTER

 The Natural State's first shopping mall was developed by Little Rock's Elbert Fausett and designed by Cincinnati's Richard Savage.
 The complex was built on 22.2 acres, on a parcel located 2.9 miles northwest of the Arkansas State House.
 The mall site was in a section of Little Rock known, at the time, as West Little Rock.
 Today, it is known as Midtown.

 Open-air in format, PARK PLAZA CENTER was comprised of 2 retail levels.
 A mall-wide grand opening was held on December 1, 1960.
-Charter stores included Joe's Hobby Shop, Crank's Save On Drugs, Somers Shoes, Gold's House of Fashions, Park Plaza Photo, an Oklahoma Tire & Auto Supply (Otasco) and Sterling 5 & 10.
+Charter stores included Joe's Hobby Shop, Crank's Save On Drugs, Somers Shoes, Gold's House of Fashions, Park Plaza Photo, an Otasco (Oklahoma Tire & Auto Supply) and Sterling 5 & 10.

 In September 1963, a group of investors headed by William T. Dillard acquired stores in the Little Rock-based Pfiefer Brothers chain.
 The Gus Blass Company, also based in Little Rock, was acquired in February 1964.
 At this time, a 2-level (63,500 square foot) Gus Blass store was being added to PARK PLAZA CENTER.
 This store opened its doors on March 18, 1965.
 The mall now housed approximately 292,600 leasable square feet.

 On July 7, 1968, the Blass and Pfiefer chains were merged into a single entity, known as Pfiefer-Blass.
 In 1974, Pfiefer-Blass stores received Dillard's nameplates.
-The PARK PLAZA anchor was expanded (into a 198,000 square foot operation) soon after.
+The PARK PLAZA unit was expanded into a 198,000 square foot store soon after.

 A fully-enclosed complex, originally known as THE MALL, opened across the street from PARK PLAZA in 1967.
-This center was renamed UNIVERSITY MALL in 1975.
-SOUTHWEST CITY MALL {5.1 miles south, in Little Rock} was a 180,000 square foot community-class venue, completed in 1969.
-A third regional-class shopping hub, McCAIN MALL {6.9 miles northeast, in North Little Rock}, was dedicated in 1973.
+This complex was renamed UNIVERSITY MALL in 1975.
+SOUTHWEST CITY MALL {5.1 miles south, in Little Rock} was a 180,000 square foot community-class venue.
+It opened for business in 1969.
+A third regional-class facility, McCAIN MALL {6.9 miles northeast, in North Little Rock}, was dedicated in 1973.

-Stores on the First Level and Second Level included American Eagle Outfitters, Claire's Boutique, Express, The Gap, The Limited, J. Riggings, Brentano's Books, Luby's Cafeteria, Bombay Company, Oshmans Sporting Goods and Shreveport-based Beall-Ladymon.
+Stores on the First and Second Levels included American Eagle Outfitters, Claire's Boutique, Express, The Gap, The Limited, J. Riggings, Brentano's Books, Luby's Cafeteria, Bombay Company, Oshmans Sporting Goods and a Shreveport-based Beall-Ladymon.

 The rebuilding project had cost 55 million dollars.
 Forty stores (out of an eventual sixty-two) were dedicated with a gala grand opening held on July 27, 1988.
 The festivities included a fashion show, presented by Dillard's, and music from the Arkansas Symphony Orchestra.

 Little Rock's sibling centers at West Markham Street and University Avenue coexisted for several years.
-However, the glitzy PARK PLAZA soon gained a foothold, leaving UNIVERSITY MALL in decline.
-That shopping center was demolished in December 2007.
+However, the glitzy PARK PLAZA soon gained a foothold, leaving UNIVERSITY MALL in a downward spiral.
+The shopping center was demolished in December 2007.
 It was replaced by PARK AVENUE, an open-air power center.
-Its first phase, a 1-level (137,000 square foot) Target, opened for business in October 2010.
+Its first phase, a 1-level (137,000 square foot) Target, opened for business on October 6, 2010.

 Chattanooga's CBL & Associates Properties acquired PARK PLAZA in June 2004.
 They embarked on an interior and exterior refurbishment in February 2006.
 Referred to as the "grand scale" renovation, it was completed in November 2006, when a (25,000 square foot) Forever 21 opened for business.
 By this time, the original floor orientation of the complex had been simplified.
 The old Garden Level was now the First Level.
 Above this were the Second Level and Third Level.

 CBL Properties filed for bankruptcy in November 2020 and defaulted on their PARK PLAZA loan in 2021.
 The lender, Deutsche Bank, was granted ownership of the property.
-The Woodmount Company, a Deutche Bank subsidiary, was enlisted to manage the property.
-Boca Raton-based Second Horizon Capital bought the PARK PLAZA mall in March 2023, with Jones, Lang, LaSalle hired as property manager.
+The Woodmount Company, a Deutche Bank subsidiary, was enlisted as a manager.
+Boca Raton-based Second Horizon Capital bought the PARK PLAZA mall in March 2023, with Jones, Lang, LaSalle hired as manager.

 Sources: